Teague-S/Teague-S/README.md

 - 🏫 &nbsp; High school student

 ## What I'm doing now 🤔
-- 📚 &nbsp; I’m currently studying front end JavaScript, and how to use JavasScript libraries.
+- 📚 &nbsp; I’m currently studying front end JavaScript, and how to use JavaScript libraries.

 ## Check out my work 👀